Gizem-kaya/expense-manager-app/README.md

 # Expense Manager

-The Expense Manager app allows users a simple and good looking application to follow their annual and manthly expenses.
+The Expense Manager app allows users a simple and good looking application to follow their annual and monthly expenses.